 Cyber insurance serves as vital protection for any company collecting data.
 In this post, we’ll take you through a cyber insurance overview.

-Cyber liability insurance protects your business against potential lawsuits after data breaches.
+A cyber insurance policy protects your business against potential lawsuits after data breaches.

 This makes it essential for all firms, ranging from multinational corporations to the local corner store.

-Below, we look at everything you need to know about cyber insurance.
+Below, we look at everything you need to know about cyber insurance cost.
 We'll go through what it is and what it covers while answering some frequently asked questions.

-In a nutshell, cyber insurance coverage is a policy that protects your business in the event of a data breach, network failure, or employee error.
+In a nutshell, a cyber insurance policy cover is a cyber liability insurance policy that protects your business in the event of a data breach, network failure, or employee error.

 For example, let’s say your financial company falls victim to a black hat hacker.
 Your cyber insurance carrier will notify clients about the breach, restore personal identities, recover lost data, and fix damaged computer software and systems.